Proof of Principle study in Diffuse Cutaneous Systemic Sclerosis

 Proof of Principle (POP) study at the Radboud University Medical Center (Radboudumc)

-Based on above, Philikos and their partner the Radboudumc have started preparations for a proof-of-principle (POP) study to explore T-Guard’s potential to serve as safe and effective alternative for HSCT.
-This PoP study is named ‘T-Guard against Autoreactive T cells in Systemic sclerosis: Erasion and Resolution (TASER)’ and is planned to start around the end of 2024 at the Rheumatology Department of the Radboudumc.
-The TASER study will be performed in a small well-selected cohort of patients with dcSSc with adverse prognosis.
-T-Guard will be administered as a one-week treatment course, after which patients will be followed for safety and efficacy for a minimum period of 12 months.
+Based on the above, Philikos and their partner the Radboudumc have initiated a Phase 1/2 proof-of-principle (PoP) study to explore T-Guard’s potential as a safe and effective alternative to HSCT.
+This study, titled T-Guard against Autoreactive T cells in Systemic sclerosis: Erasion and Resolution (TASER), is now open for enrollment at the Rheumatology Department of the Radboudumc.